Stuycs-K/project03-final-9-gaor-chine/DEVLOG.md

 - imported old exec lab code
 - created a parse command to exec grep to search for a specific word in a file rather than a long while loop, will add more checks to make sure the entered word follows all rules
 - learned about grep and its flags

+### 2024-01-05 - piping grep
+- decided to implement pipe to obtain the output of grep
+- tried fixing bugs, still in process, ready to implement the last check for used words once bug is fixed